Finder makes money from featured partners, but editorial opinions are our own.

 Representative example: Jim gets a jet ski

-Jim has owned a cottage in Northern Ontario for many years and has always dreamed of owning a jet ski.
-His neighbour is selling a one-year-old high-end jet ski for just $7,000.00 – which is an absolute bargain in Jim’s eyes.
-Jim only has $4,000.00 to spend on a jet ski at the moment, but he doesn’t want to pass up on the opportunity, so he decides to take out a loan to cover the remaining $3,000.00.
+Jim has a cottage in Northern Ontario and has always dreamed of owning a jet ski.
+His neighbour is selling a one-year-old high-end jet ski for just $7,000.00—an absolute bargain in Jim’s eyes.
+Jim only has $4,000.00 to spend, but he doesn’t want to pass up the opportunity, so he takes out a $3,000.00 loan to cover the rest.

-Jim only has a fair credit rating, so he heads online to compare non-traditional lenders.
-He finds a lender willing to offer the full $3,000.00 with a 16.00% APR and a one-year loan term.
+Jim has a fair credit score, so he compares non-traditional online lenders.
+He finds a lender willing to offer $3,000.00 with a 16.00% APR and a one-year loan term.

 Cost of jet ski$7,000.00